sagnew/NESMS/README.md

 # NESMS
-An FCEUX NES emulator extension that allows you to receive SMS text messages through while you are playing NES games, without stopping the game!
+A FCEUX NES emulator extension that receives SMS messages while you are playing a game, and allows the senders to manipulate the memory in real time.
+Text our Twilio number a memory address and a hex value to alter the game in real time as the user plays the game.
+This allows you to enter cheat codes to help the player out, or even to corrupt the game's memory.
+We hooked NES games up to the internet to allow for receive SMS messages.